georgringer/georgringer.github.com/_posts/2014-12-15-cms-7-ts-include-filter.md

 ---

 A nice improvement just got merged into the master of TYPO3 CMS!
-Just one line has been added but it makes the live of an integrator a bit easier.
+Just one line has been added but it makes the live of an integrator a bit easier.<!--more-->

 See the animated gif below for a short impression: